 Full description (Required) All constructors that are callable with a single argument of fundamental type shall be declared explicit.
-Constructors that are callable with a single argument of fundamental type are not declared explicit.
-This means that nothing prevents the constructor from being used to implicitly convert from a fundamental type to the class type.

 Ensure that single-argument constructors are marked "explicit"

 (Required) All constructors that are callable with a single argument of fundamental type shall be declared explicit.